June 24, 2015

 May 11, 2015

-All restaurant business that uses the Temporary Foreign Worker Program (TFWP) should be aware of all the new changes in effect as of April 30th, 2015.
+All restaurant business that using the Temporary Foreign Worker Program (TFWP) should be aware of all the new changes in effect as of April 30th, 2015.

 New cap definition:Employment and Social Development Canada has announced that the new cap will be measured by head count instead of hours.
 The new cap TFW’s allowed in a work location will be: